microtick/mtzone/doc/settletrade.md

 ## Query Account

-Let's query both accounts and see how they fared:
+Let's query all the accounts and see how they fared:

 ```
 $ mtcli query microtick account $(mtcli keys show marketmaker1 -a)